 Preferred Name (Employees)

-Ithaca College employees can also change their preferred (chosen) name.
-To do this, simply go to the self-service area of Parnassus linked below, and most of the college processes will use your preferred name.
+Ithaca College employees can also change their lived name (sometimes called chosen or preferred name).
+To do this, simply go to the self-service area of HR Cloud, and most of the college processes will use your preferred name.
 Employees can also have their college ID issued in their preferred name.

 Legal Name Change Process and Gender Marker Changes on Identity Documents